It’s 2023, and the Vancouver to Seattle train is back in action.

 Ready to Board the Vancouver to Seattle Train?

-I hope I’ve covered everything you need to know about taking trains from Vancouver to Seattle.
+I hope I’ve covered everything you need about the Seattle to Vancouver train.

-If you have any additional questions about travelling to Seattle or anything else related to Vancouver, hit me in the comments below.
+If you have additional questions about travelling to Seattle from Vancouver, hit me in the comments below.
+But in the meantime, enjoy your experience aboard the Vancouver to Seattle train